goodguyben/mavericksedge/blog-markdown/why-mavericks-edge-is-edmontons-most-affordable-website-design-company.md

 - **Future-Proofing**: Content exists independently, so front-end technology can be updated without costly content migration

 This replaces most costs that used to be sunk into heavy, traditional CMS setup.
 Opinionated take: code that you can read beats a maze of plugins that you cannot.

+Curious about AI tools for DIY or rapid prototyping before you hire?
+Explore the [Best AI Tools for Building a Website on a Tight Budget](https://mavericksedge.ca/blog/best-ai-tools-for-building-a-website-on-a-tight-budget).

 ## Edmonton website services built for outcomes